 What OpenAI-compatible means in Open WebUI OpenAI-compatible in Open WebUI means the provider uses the same request/response format as the official OpenAI API.
 This includes a /v1/chat/completions endpoint, Bearer token authentication, and a /v1/models endpoint for listing available models.
 RutaAPI uses this format, which allows Open WebUI to connect without needing a custom integration.

-What API URL to use for RutaAPI The API URL tells Open WebUI where to send requests.
-The correct RutaAPI API URL is <strong>https://api.rutaapi.com/v1</strong>.
+What Base URL to use for RutaAPI The Base URL tells Open WebUI where to send requests.
+The correct RutaAPI Base URL is <strong>https://api.rutaapi.com/v1</strong>.
 This is the OpenAI-compatible API root — it ends in /v1 and points to the API gateway, not the marketing site, dashboard or a direct endpoint path.

-What API key to use The API key is the secret token that identifies your RutaAPI account.
-Paste your RutaAPI API key where Open WebUI asks for an API key.
-It must match the API URL — using a key from one provider with a URL from another will cause a 401 error.
+Where to enter the API key Paste your RutaAPI API key into the API key field in Open WebUI's OpenAI-compatible provider settings.
+The key must match the Base URL — using a key from one provider with a URL from another will cause a 401 error.

 Open WebUI version caveat Open WebUI UI labels, provider settings and connection options can change by version.
 Official Open WebUI documentation describes adding OpenAI-compatible provider connections through Admin Settings → Connections → OpenAI, but users should verify the current UI and behavior in their installed version before following any specific steps.